ruediger/help.github.com/_posts/2009-11-16-egit-corruption.markdown

 missing commit e1ea55d308b7808cb982f509c8dfa199ada4677e</pre>

 This can prevent cloning and fetching from the repo.
 The objects were never pushed to the remote repo, therefore support cannot recover the repo directly for the user.
 The only solution is for the user that pushed the commits to push them again from the command line.

+_This issue may be fixed in egit 0.7.0.
+We recommend updating and trying the following commands from egit before resorting to the commandline._

 Correcting the remote repo
 --------------------------